-September 10, 2021
+October 6, 2021

-Chairperson Carol Rose appointed the undersigned as an ad hoc committee of the Michigan Natural Resources Commission to review the NRC's sub-committee structure and related operational issues.
+Chair Carol Rose appointed the undersigned as an ad hoc committee of the Michigan Natural Resources Commission to review the NRC's sub-committee structure and related operational issues.
 Input was received from all commissioners, DNR staff and other stakeholders.
-A preliminary report was presented at the NRC meeting of August 12, 2021, after which additional input was received.
-These constitute our recommendations.
+A preliminary report was presented at the NRC meeting of August 12, 2021, an initial recommendation was made at the meeting of September 16, 2021, and additional input was received after that.
+The following constitute our final recommendations.